 Sunset has limited avenues to help with housing.
 The easiest and most efficient way for you to secure housing is to find it yourself, especially by taking advantage of online resources.
 There are also several house-locating services and an apartment guide that is available online or in local grocery stores.
 Log onto the following links to research housing: Lubbock Online Classifieds (local newspaper), Lubbock Apartments, The Thrifty Nickel (classified ads), City of Lubbock.

 Is my wife required to attend classes?

 No, but wives are highly encouraged to be involved as much as possible in the Women’s Program activities and in school functions.
 Many courses will be of great value and encouragement for the husband and wife to attend together.
-Women at Sunset can choose from several levels of study or involvement, ranging from one night a week to a full 40-course degree.
-There is a TEAM class one night per month so that working wives can participate and fellowship with other women.
-Ladies' classes are held on Tuesdays and Thursdays with day care available on campus if you have small children.
+Women at Sunset can choose from several levels of study or involvement, ranging from taking a single class to a full 40-course degree.
+Ladies' classes are held on Tuesdays and Thursdays with daycare available on campus if you have small children.
 For more details, see the Women's Program page.

 Is it possible to work and support myself while I am attending Sunset?

 With five core courses and a preaching lab every term, it will be almost impossible for a full-time student to have a job, and at the same time keep up with his/her studies.
 Sunset does not demand that a student in the basic program not work, but highly discourages it.
 If a student chooses to work, it cannot be at the expense of academic performance.
 The school does offer a three-year program that allows the student a reduced course load and could allow the student some additional time for employment.